JannisMCMXCV/api-trading/README.md

 # api-trading
-A lightweight infrastructure for trading against arbitrary exchanges that offer api trading
+A lightweight library for trading against arbitrary exchanges that offer api trading